blytkerchan/blytkerchan.github.io/_posts/2019-09-29-when-rsa-dies.md

 ### Quantum-resistant RSA alternatives

 There are currently no viable quantum-resistant alternatives for RSA.

 While [one paper](https://link.springer.com/chapter/10.1007/978-3-319-59879-6_18) argues that it's possible to use RSA with carefully chosen parameters such that cracking it remains more expensive than legitimate use, 1-Terabyte keys are hardly viable.

 [The search is on](https://csrc.nist.gov/projects/post-quantum-cryptography/round-2-submissions), however: the first round of NIST's Post-Quantum-Cryptography project closed with its [final report](https://doi.org/10.6028/NIST.IR.8240) in January of this year, and kicked off the second round at the same time.
 The secind NIST PQC Standardization Conference took place in Santa Barbara last August, and they're still hoping to reach a viable solution (with 26 remaining candidates for algorithms divided among each of the three categories) by 2022.
 That's down from 69 candidates for the first round (out of 82 submissions, five of which withdrew, with the other eight being rejected).

-Some of these algorithms have significant drawbacks, ranging from enormous keys to hard-to-prove security.
-As Vadim Lyubashevsky pointed out (according to Jeremy Hsu in [his Spectrum post](https://spectrum.ieee.org/tech-talk/telecom/how-the-us-is-preparing-for-quantum-computings-threat-to-end-secrecy)), "The problem with cryptography in heneral is that cryptanalysis is an unrewarding process".
+Some of these algorithms have significant drawbacks, ranging from enormous keys to hard-to-prove security, and as Vadim Lyubashevsky pointed out (according to Jeremy Hsu in [his Spectrum post](https://spectrum.ieee.org/tech-talk/telecom/how-the-us-is-preparing-for-quantum-computings-threat-to-end-secrecy)), "The problem with cryptography in heneral is that cryptanalysis is an unrewarding process".
 Aiming for viable quantum-resistant alternatives for RSA by 2022 is, to say the least, ambitious.

+But we do have at least one quantum-resistant asymmetric algorithm: SIDH.
+How much can we build on that?

-## What we can build on DH
+## What we can build on SIDH

-* Elgamal
-* one-to-one encryption using SIDH + HKDF + AEAD AES
-* one-to-one signing using SIDH + HKDF + HMAC
+As discussed above, SIDH can be used to generate a shared secret over a public channel.
+Once Alice and Bob have done their SIDH handshake, they share a secret key that they can use for any of the symmetric crypto algorithms, including AES for encrypting and decrypting, and an HMAC for authentication.
+Using an HKDF, the SIDH output (a shared secret) can be used to generate several keys, so a typical protocol might look like this:

+1. Alice and Bob exchange their public keys.
+If they're not ephemeral SIDH public keys, they will also exchange nonces.
+2. Alice and Bob each calculate the shared secret using the requisite math of the SIDH protocol.
+3. If nonces are involved, and HKDF must be used to generate the shared key.
+If nonces are not involved, it may still be used to generate keys more suitable for the symmetric algorithms to be used.
+4. Alice and Bob now have shared symmetric keys to use with, e.g., an AEAD AES, an HMAC, and HMAC + AES, etc. Combinations of these provide for confidentiality, integrity, authentication, authorization, availability, and non-repudiation within the limits discussed above.

+This gives us Confidentiality and Integrity, but it doesn't give us Authentication, Authorization or Non-Repudiation, nor does it give us Availability in the sense that RSA, DH, and ElGamal give us.
+So, can we build ElGamal on top of SIDH?

+The ElGamal encryption scheme relies on a reversible function that maps the message *M* into the domain used by the Diffie-Hellman (-derived) algorithm, and then applies a transformation on that mapped message that can only be undone with the appropriate key.
+In classic ElGamal, this relies on both parties using the same cyclic group, of the same order, with the same generator.
+In Elliptic Curve ElGamal (for as far as such a thing exists) this relies on both parties using the same mapping function, and the same curve parameters.
+If we were to try to apply the same principles to SIDH, we would need to have some common *thing* between the sender and the receiver.
+The problem with Supersingular Isogeny Diffie-Hellman, is that the two parties don't have to agree on any particular *thing*: each side can use a different set of elliptic curves and different isogenies, as long as those elliptic curves are in a class of elliptic curves that is suitable for the protocol.
+The key exchange only guarantees that both sides end up with elliptic curves that have the same j-invariant, and that j-invariant is the shared secret.
+As all the ingredients in the exchange are ephemeral, and none of them are shared directly between the parties except the final j-invariant, there is nothing to map into that we can use.
+The only thing we can do, finally, is to use the j-invariant to compose a mapping function -- which is exactly what we end up doing when we use it as a key with a cipher or a hash.

-## What we can't build on DH: PKI
+## What we can't build on SIDH: PKI

 * explain how PKI works
 * explain that you only need the CA's public key, **and they don't need yours**